RomadHolding/blockchain/README.md

 ## 1.4.
 ROMAD DLT requirements

   1. **The more tx/s, the better.
 Low latency.** tx/s is important in the commercial applications.
 ROMAD team does not forsee the significant amounts within the transactions in the near future so that the latency is not that important.
 However we want to keep it as low as possible.
-  2. ROMAD DLT is **resilint to the bad nodes**.
+  2. ROMAD DLT is **resilent to the bad nodes**.
 These include the malicious ones as well.
   3. **Bit rate on writes**.
 ROMAD's ledger is to contain the malware data on the Stage I, so the write speed is very important.
   4. **Disk space**.
 The less, the better.
   5. ROMAD's ledger is the **public and open** one.